Call for Workshop and Special Session Proposals

 A workshop/special session typically takes a half-day (or full-day) and includes a mix of regular and invited presentations including full papers, abstracts, invited papers as well as invited presentations.
 The paper and abstract submissions to workshops/special sessions will follow the same format as the BI conference papers and abstracts.

-Abstracts have a word limit of 500 words.
+Abstracts have a word limit of 1500 words.
 Experimental research is particularly welcome.
-Accepted abstract submissions will be included in the conference program and will be published as a single, collective proceedings volume.
+Accepted abstract submissions will be included in the conference program, but will not be included in the conference proceedings published by Springer.

 Each proposal should include:

 1) workshop/special session title;